-George Ellis death: Uninsured driver who killed airman is sentenced
+George Ellis death: Uninsured driver Costel Matei sentenced

 "We still can't believe that Mr Matei was allowed to drive with 17 points on his licence."

-The family added that Mr Ellis was "such a kind, friendly loving man, always so happy and full of life".

-They thanked staff at RAF Leeming, the emergency services and also an off-duty paramedic and a nurse who ran to help Mr Ellis after the crash.
+The family thanked staff at RAF Leeming, the emergency services and also an off-duty paramedic and a nurse who ran to help Mr Ellis after the crash.

-PC Nicholas Ward said Mr Ellis had excelled in the RAF since joining in 2017.
+Matei, of Lambton Street, Hull, who previously pleaded guilty to causing death by careless driving, was also banned from driving for two years and received a six-month curfew and community service.

 Follow BBC East Yorkshire and Lincolnshire on Facebook, Twitter, and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.